Optimal Dynamical Frames: Similarity between frames of iterations of and T and T*

 \subsection{More results in the scalar case}

-In this section we show that when $\KK=\C$ in Theorem \ref{thm:similarity} we are able to establish two more equivalent conditions that allows us to say when a basic frame is similar to its adjoint frame.
+In this section, we show that, in the scalar-valued case $\KK=\C$, Theorem \ref{thm:similarity} admits two additional equivalent conditions characterizing when a basic frame is similar to its adjoint frame.

 Notice that the word `inner' in Definition \ref{inner} is chosen so that it extends that of scalar inner functions.
 Recall that we say that $q:\T\to\C$ is inner if it is in $H^2$ and $\abs{q(z)}=1$ for almost every $z\in\T$.
 Thus, trivially, the map $\zeta\mapsto q(z)\zeta$ defines a unitary operator in $\C$ for almost every $z\in\T$.
 Additionally, since $q\in H^2$ and is bounded, the product $z\mapsto q(z)f(z)$ is in $H^2$ for any $f\in H^2$.
-Altogether, this means that scalar inner functions belong to $\cA_\cI(\C)$ and moreover it is not hard to see that they are actually the entire set.
+Altogether, this shows that the scalar inner functions are precisely the elements of $\cA_\cI(\C)$.

 Applying Theorem \ref{thm:beu-lax-hal} to this case we obtain the following.